agung-santoso/fe-ts/README.md

 ```

 ## Your Mission
-### 0. Create your onw branch
+### 0. Create and move to your onw branch

-You will edit, push in you own branch.
-Create MR when you ready and attach the test screenshot and coverage score in the MR description
+You will work in you own branch.
 ```
-git checkout -b 'task/my-name'
+git checkout -b 'task/your-name'
 ```

 ### 1. Add Type Declarations